 - Avoidable utilization trend tied to metabolic conditions

-The shift is subtle but important: don’t measure “fasting.”
+Don't just measure fasting.
 Measure whether the system is producing safer care, better adherence, and lower avoidable claims.

-It’s tempting to tie rewards to health actions because IF is easy to explain.
+Tying rewards to health actions is tempting because IF is easy to explain.
 But incentives can trigger compliance considerations, especially when health factors or outcomes are involved.
-IF also intersects with sensitive areas-diabetes disability status, pregnancy, eating disorder history, and religious fasting practices-so any program needs to be careful about coercion and accommodations.
+IF also intersects with sensitive areas (diabetes disability status, pregnancy, eating disorder history, and religious fasting practices), so any program needs to be careful about coercion and accommodations.

-A safer posture is to keep IF optional, offer reasonable alternatives, and report results in aggregate.
-If you’re linking incentives to health actions, ensure the program design is consistent with wellness program rules and doesn’t put managers in a position to “police” health behavior.
+Keep IF optional, offer reasonable alternatives, and report results in aggregate.
+If you're linking incentives to health actions, ensure the program design is consistent with wellness program rules and doesn't put managers in a position to police health behavior.

-If you want IF to produce measurable health improvement and lower costs, treat it like a pathway design problem-not a motivation problem.
+To make IF produce measurable health improvement and lower costs, treat it like a pathway design problem—not a motivation problem.

 - Position IF as one tool within metabolic health, not the main promise.